Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 These indicators can be investigated to determine whether any systems have communicated with known malicious infrastructure, accessed suspicious domains, been associated with threat actor activity, or exhibited indicators of malware infection.
 The benign indicators provide a baseline for distinguishing legitimate activity from potentially malicious activity.

+Please refer to image # 7 in the repository.

 **Identifying Malicious IP Addresses**

 Query: